 In the above code:

-This way, we ensure that the HTML of the page only includes the corresponding link when there is indeed a defined specification.<link rel="canonical">Tags, it avoids outputting unnecessary or empty tags, making the template code more robust and professional.This is not only a good coding habit, but also further improves the search engine optimization quality of the website.
+In this way, we ensure that the HTML of the page only includes the corresponding links when they are actually defined<link rel="canonical">Labels, avoid unnecessary or empty labels, making the template code more robust and professional.This is not only a good coding habit, but also further improves the website's search engine optimization quality.

 Frequently Asked Questions

-How will Safe CMS handle it if I have not set the Canonical URL?If you have not explicitly set the standard link in the background content management, Anqi CMS will usually use the actual URL of the current page as the default standard link.This means that, without additional configuration, the search engine will still consider the current accessed URL as the standard version.However, manually setting the specification link can better control the authoritative version, especially in cases of content duplication or parameterized URLs.
+What will Anqi CMS handle if I do not set the Canonical URL?If you do not explicitly set the specification link in the background content management, AnQi CMS will usually use the actual URL of the current page as the default specification link.This means that, without additional configuration, the search engine will still consider the current visited URL as the standard version.However, manually setting the specification link can better control the authoritative version, especially in cases of content duplication or parameterized URLs.